 Any of the strategies above might help you negotiate with an independent seller as well.
 Speaking Thai is the most likely way to get them to give you the local price for your plate of krapow or cup of iced coffee.

 If you’d rather not encounter interpersonal dual pricing at all, you can frequent businesses that don’t employ the practice.
-Ride apps like Grab and Uber ensure that you won’t be overcharged for transportation while buying food from vendors with prices on display ensures that your server won’t rip you off for not being Thai.
+Ride apps like Grab ensure that you won’t be overcharged for transportation while buying food from vendors with prices clearly on display ensures that your server won’t rip you off for not being Thai.

 Rather than get into a brawl with your local fruit seller, the best way to deal with a vendor that insists on dual pricing is to simply not buy from them.